| family {base} | R Documentation |

 Family objects provide a convenient way to specify the details of the

-models used by functions such as glm
+models used by functions such as glm.
+See the

-for the details on how such model
+documentation for glm for the details on how such model

 fitting takes place.